Newquay railway station: History

-The station started to be run down following the closure of the line to Truro on 4 February 1963.
+The station began to decline following the closure of the Truro–Newquay line on 4 February 1963.
 The goods yard was closed in 1965; the roof on platforms 2 and 3 was removed in 1964.
 Platform 3 was shortened in 1966 and its locomotive release line taken out of use on 4 October 1972, by which time four of the carriage sidings had been removed.

 On 5 October 1987 the signal box was closed, all the remaining signals were dismantled and the rails serving platform 1 were lifted.
 At the same time the last of the carriage sidings were closed and lifted.
 The track beside the former platform 3 was kept as a siding until the mid-1990s.

-The remaining platform has been resurfaced for its entire length in early 2012, and the former station canopies have been replaced by a new 25 m by 17 m wave-shaped canopy above the concourse.
+The sole remaining platform was resurfaced across its entire length in early 2012, and the former station canopies have been replaced by a new 25 m by 17 m wave-shaped canopy above the concourse.

 Until 2020, Newquay was served by CrossCountry services from the North of England on summer weekends.

+As a part of the Mid Cornwall Metro project, Government funding was announced in January 2023 to reinstate the second platform at Newquay station and make other improvements to the station, such as a larger concourse, ticket machines, platform canopies and a bus interchange.
+The restored platform, in addition to other rail improvements of the Mid Cornwall Metro would allow hourly services to continue beyond Par to Truro and Falmouth Docks.
+Part of the closed platform was rebuilt in the autumn of 2024 and reopened in November 2025 in preparation for increasing the service frequency in the future.

 Newquay Harbour

-The original terminus of the Newquay Railway was at the harbour.
+The original terminus of the Newquay Railway was at Newquay Harbour.
 Horses hauled wagons along a line that wound between houses to reach the top of a 1 in 4½ incline that carried the line down to the harbour.
 Wagons were lowered on a cable down the incline, which was in a tunnel dug out of the cliff.
 At the foot the track ran onto the eastern breakwater but a shunt-back and wooden trestle bridge gave access to the stone jetty in the middle of the harbour.

 After steam locomotives were introduced by the Cornwall Minerals Railway in 1874, wagons continued to be moved between Newquay railway station and the harbour incline by horses.
 Traffic handled at the harbour gradually declined and the line was closed in 1925 and lifted in 1926.
 Part of the route is now a footpath from opposite the station to the cliff tops above the beach.